Pteratato/intertwined-destinies/Intertwined_Destinies_04.md

 At the library I share all that I know with my traveling companions.
 There are a few questions all around, which I quickly answer to the best of my ability with the knowledge that I have.
 “Mount up, men!”

-We mount and make our way to the sidhe mound and the dolmen that will take us to the Mortal Realm.
+We mount and make our way to the sidhe mound and the doleman that will take us to the Mortal Realm.
 Hopefully in a close vicinity to where Morgan and Fiona are located.

 ---